pabloprf/PORTALS-tutorial/docs/capabilities/transp_capabilities.rst

 .. tip::

-	`transp_results` is a class that parses important TRANSP outputs.
+	``transp_results`` is a class that parses important TRANSP outputs.
-	Example: To plot the electron temperature (in keV) as a function of the square root of the normalized toroidal flux coordinate at the top of the last simulated sawtooth (or last simulated time if no sawtooth present):
+	For example, to plot the electron temperature (in keV) as a function of the square root of the normalized toroidal flux coordinate at the top of the last simulated sawtooth (or last simulated time if no sawtooth present):

 	.. code-block:: python